flyingrobots/flyingrobots/README.md

 <img alt="romanesco broccoli" src="https://github.com/user-attachments/assets/e6091cf1-cc2f-4990-9b80-88c186fe10d7" align="left" width="400" />

-Fifteen years ago I was on lunch break, sitting outside in Seattle after walking through Pike Place Market.
+_Fifteen years ago I was on lunch break, sitting outside in Seattle after walking through Pike Place Market..._

 I'd just seen Romanesco broccoli for the first time.
 That fractal vegetable where each floret is a miniature copy of the whole.

 I realized: nature had been doing recursive graphs for millions of years.
 We were just late to the party.